Starwort/computer-science/_preprocess/Paper_2/section_2/chapter_1/programming_techniques_ESQs.md

       endprocedure
       ```

-   2. Write a procedure, using pseudocode, to increase intelligence by 0.6% and output the new intelligence in an appropriate message
+   2. Write a procedure, using pseudocode, to increase `intelligence` by 0.6% and output the new intelligence in an appropriate message

       ```
       procedure read()
          global intelligence, name
-         intelligence = intelligence * 1.06
+         intelligence = intelligence * 1.006
          print(name + " learnt!
 (Intelligence: " + intelligence + ")")
       endprocedure
       ```